-Both the target speaker training data and the test segment data will be all newly collected by the Linguistic Data Consortium (LDC) as part of the Mixer project.
-This project invited participating speakers to take part in numerous six-minute conversations on specified topics with strangers.
+Both the target speaker training data and the test segment data will have been collected by the Linguistic Data Consortium (LDC) as part of the Mixer project or in more recent similar collections.
+The Mixer project invited participating speakers to take part in numerous six-minute conversations on specified topics with strangers.
 The Fishboard platform used to collect this data automatically initiated calls to selected pairs of speakers for most of the conversations, while participating speakers also initiated some calls themselves, with the collection system contacting other speakers for them to converse with.
 Speakers were encouraged to use different telephone instruments for their initiated calls.

-The conversational data for this evaluation, to be distributed to evaluation participants by NIST on DVD's, has not been publicly released.
-The LDC will provide a license agreement, which nonmember participating sites must sign, governing the use of this data for the evaluation.
+The conversational data for this evaluation will be distributed to evaluation participants by NIST on a firewire drive.
+The LDC provides a license agreement, which non-member participating sites must sign, governing the use of this data for the evaluation.
 The ASR transcript data, and any other auxiliary data which may be supplied, will be made available by NIST in electronic form to all registered participants.